klust/SupercomputersForStarters/docs/C01_Introduction/C01_S02_Why.md

 Examples of capacity computing for data processing are many of the data mining applications that often consist of many rather independent tasks.
-The processing of the CERN Large Hadron Collider data is also mostly capacity computing.
+The processing of the CERN Large Hadron Collider data is also mostly capacity computing (and one that doesn't always work well on large supercomputers).
 Another example is a researcher from a Flemish university who used a VSC supercomputer to pre-process a text corpus consisting of newspaper articles of many years.
 All texts had to be grammatically analysed.
 After the preprocessing, a regular server was enough for the research.